-There are a number of other car parks available in the local area, both those operated by our car parking partner EST and public car parks.
-Car parking spaces managed by EST must be pre-booked and will be available to book via the website below.
+Our car parking partner EST is also operating a number of other matchday car parks on our behalf.
+These must be pre-booked and will be available to book via the website below.
 We have a number of potential sites and may open additional sites should there be the demand so the list of available sites may be updated as the game approaches.

-Please do consider our local neighbours and avoid parking in residential streets if you can.
+Please do consider our local neighbours and avoid parking in residential streets.

 Ticket, temperature, ID and bag checks will all take place prior to entry to the stadium so please help our stewards and be ready to participate in these checks.
 Please also put on your face covering as you approach the stadium and be ready to check in with the NHS Test and Trace App on your phone (if you can).
 Social distancing must be maintained at all times, including within any queues outside the stadium.

 Access to the stadium for the games with 2,000 fans, will be via the South and North Stands.
 When we have more fans at games, we will also open up the West and the East Stands.

 The entry turnstiles for each of the stands and the access routes for each is shown in the diagram below: